Year 12 Food Studies Units 3 and 4

 Overview

-Unit 3: Food in daily life
+Unit 3 Food in Daily Life

-What we eat today is very different to what your parents and grandparents ate.
-You will investigate food trends; for example, why we are eating more plant-based meals and less ‘meat and three veg’ meals.
+Area of Study 2 focuses on influences on food choices: how communities, families and individuals change their eating patterns over time and how our food values and behaviours develop within social environments.
+Have you ever thought about what we eat today and how it is very different to what your parents and grandparents ate?
+You will investigate food trends; for example, why we are eating more exotic meals and less ‘meat and three veg’.
 You will look at why the food you eat makes you the person you are and connects you to others.
+Practical activities (cooking) will enable you to understand how to plan and prepare food to cater for various dietary needs.
+You will produce nutritious (and hopefully successful) everyday meals and practice a range of food preparation skills.

 Who is it for?

-So if you are planning on studying health and nutrition in the future or you are thinking about pursuing a hospitality course, this subject can help you develop some important skills and knowledge to take forward into further study or a relevant career.
+So, if you are planning on studying health and nutrition in the future or you are thinking about pursuing a hospitality course, this subject can help you develop some important skills and knowledge to take forward into further study or a relevant career.

 What do you do?

-- taste tests
+- taste Tests

-- contribute to class discussions
+- contribute to class discussions.

 What skills do you need?